jpbulman/Website/_posts/201-10-16-practice-interview-q.md

 <h2 id="heading2">Initial Problem</h2>
 <p>Given an <b>ordered</b> list of integers A, where A = {a<sub>0</sub>,...,a<sub>n</sub>} and for any i a<sub>i</sub> < a<sub>i+1</sub>, A ⊆ &#8484; (positive and negative integers), and a value k, find any pair of numbers in the list such that a<sub>i</sub> + a<sub>j</sub> = k.
 Assume that A is already in memory and the list can be treated as an array</p>
 <h3 id="heading3">Brute force solution</h3>
-(I'm going to do my solutions in Java)The most obvious and initial answer is just to iterate through each item, look at every other item in the list, see if there sum is k, and then return if so.
+(I'm going to do my solutions in Java)The most obvious and initial answer is just to iterate through each item, look at every other item in the list, see if their sum is k, and then return true if so.

 ```java
 private static boolean sumTest(int[] givenList,int k){